GabrielSlima/blog/articles/clean-code-clean-classes.md

     </p>
     <h3>The Single Responsibility Principle</h3>
     <p>
         This is one of the SOLID principles for designing OOP applications.
-It states that our classes, modules and functions should be responsible for only one piece of the entire feature.
+It states that our classes and modules should be responsible for only one piece of the entire feature.
 In other words, those entities should have only one reason to change: only if the requirements requires them to change directly.
     </p>
     <p>
         The SRP is about separation of concerns.
-The responsibility part is about specific parts of a class that changes independently from other parts of it.
+The responsibility part is about specific parts of a class that changes independently from other parts of it because it's about a different concern.
         If you see that a method for instance seems to be changed independently of other behaviors of the same class, this is a sign that the class have more than one responsibility.
         With "change independently" I mean that although the method/function/behavior seems to belong logically to the class, they are more of an additional behavior than a necessary behavior to accomplish the specific goal implied by the classes's name.